BodenAI/BodenAVMDataset/README.md

 </p>

 <div align="center">
-    <b><font size="5">an industry-leading data provider in autonomous driving field</font></b>
+    <b><font size="5">An industry-leading data provider in autonomous driving field</font></b>
   </div>

 ## Introduction

-**Boden Around View Monitor Dataset** is a large-scale open source dataset for academic and industrial purpose, which consists of 20k desensitized images with mannully labeled annotations.
+**Boden Around View Monitor Dataset** is a large-scale open source dataset for academic and industrial purpose, which consists of 20k desensitized images with fully labeled annotations.

-The images in this dataset are Around-view images synthesized from four fisheye cameras.
-Detailed description of images:
+The images in this dataset are around-view images synthesized from four fisheye cameras.
+The detailed description of images are as follows:
 * Resolution: 1024 x 1024 pixels
 * View Range: 15m x 15m
-* Sample video of stitching images from 4 fish-eye cameras
+* Sample video of stitching images from 4 fisheye cameras
-* All images are anonymized to protect private information.
+* All images are anonymized to protect private information, such as number plates, faces and etc.

   [![sample video](http://img.youtube.com/vi/ejiigCk7eM0/0.jpg)](https://www.youtube.com/watch?v=ejiigCk7eM0)

 **Sensor setup**:
-* Fisheye Cameras: SG2-IMX390C-GMSL2-H190s
+* Fisheye cameras: SG2-IMX390C-GMSL2-H190s
   * HFOV: 216°
   * VFOV: 124°
   * Resolution: 1920 x 1080 pixels